Logging & Visualization

 export WANDB_API_KEY=your_token; python train.py

-Let’s consider an example of what you get using Neptune for the feature extractor pipeline.
+An example of logging via Neptune in the feature extractor pipeline.

 Metrics such as